Noncritical maps on geodesically complete spaces with curvature bounded above: Introduction

 \begin{thm} Let $f:U\to\mathbb R^k$ be a noncritical map at $p\in U$, where $k<\dim T_p$.
 Then there exists an arbitrarily small contractible open neighborhood $V$ of $p$ such that $f:V\to f(V)$ is a Hurewicz fibration with contractible fibers. \end{thm}

 \begin{rem} The above theorems hold for noncritical maps on CBB spaces (note that the local dimension is constant for CBB spaces).
-Moreover, any $(\varepsilon,\delta)$-noncritical map at $p$ in a CBB space is a bundle map near $p$ with conical fibers, provided $\delta\ll\vol\Sigma_p$.
-See \cite{Per:alex} for the proofs (cf.\ \cite{Per:mor}). \end{rem}
+Moreover, any $(\varepsilon,\delta)$-noncritical map at $p$ in a CBB space is a bundle map near $p$ with conical fibers, provided that $\delta$ is sufficiently small compared to the volume of $\Sigma_p$.
+See \cite{Per:alex} for the details (cf.\ \cite{Per:mor}). \end{rem}

 As a corollary we obtain the following sphere theorem.
 For other sphere theorems, see \cite{N:vol} and the references therein.
 We may assume that the diameter of a geodesically complete CAT($1$) space is exactly $\pi$ by considering the $\pi$-truncated metric if necessary (see also Remark \ref{rem:bilip}).